zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-google.md

 Does.
 Depends.
 Thus the Blessed One was uniquely alone.

 [APZ 107.4] (# apz107.4) {# apz107.4 .ref .apz} "How Blessed
-Is he alone in the sense of expelling lust? ”He was alone The second is the loss of immediacy
+Is he alone in the sense of expelling lust?
+"He was alone The second is the loss of immediacy
 The false roots of the Neranjaranadithira, which are covered with, make great efforts with the army Pamatta Bandhu, also known as Namuchi, was chased away by a gang of thugs